HiassofT/highspeed-sio/README.txt

 called but instead the VBI is ended with a JMP $E462.

-The last stage of the VBI code (executed through the JMP $E462) now restores all registers and ends the NMI with an "rti" instruction.
+The last stage of the VBI code (executed through the JMP $E462) now restores all registers and ends the NMI with an "RTI" instruction.

 When analyzing the OS code I realized that handling of ATRACT mode and the first system timer could be optimized for speed.
 So the first